 Each proposal will be read by at least 6 judges.
-Each judge will read approximately 8 proposals, but will be sent via email short (50 word) summaries of all projects in their Contest category.
+Each judge will read approximately 8 proposals, but will be sent via email short (50 word) summaries of all projects in the social impact track that they are assigned to review proposals in.

-4. About how long should it take to read, score, and comment on one proposal?
+- 4. About how long should it take to read, score, and comment on one proposal?

-We estimate that it will take judges approximately 45 minutes to read, score and comment on each proposal.

-5. Once I begin entering scores on the judging scorecard page on WizeHive, can I save my work and return to the page later to finish scoring?
+We estimate that it will take judges approximately 45 minutes to read, score and comment on each proposal. - 5.
+Once I begin entering scores on the judging scorecard page on WizeHive, can I save my work and return to the page later to finish scoring?